technofocus-pte/dynmc365cntctcntrpvt/Lab 23/Lab 23 - Unified routing and assignment with Dynamics 365 Customer Service.md

     queue lookup displays only the queues that the activity can be added to.

-4. Select the queue you want to route the activity to, and then select **Add**.
+4. Select the Default entity queue and then select **Add**.

     ![A screenshot of a computer Description automatically